-On Saturdays in May, MGAWC volunteers will be at the point of sale to answer questions about gardening.
-The goal is to set gardeners up for success each season.
-Throughout the year, please let Barson's Greenhouse, English Gardens, and Ray Hunter Florist know that you appreciate their participation.
+On Saturdays in May, MGAWC volunteers were at the point of sale to answer questions about gardening.
+The goal was to set gardeners up for success.
+Throughout the year, please let Barson's Greenhouse, English Gardens, and Ray Hunter Florist know that MGAWC appreciates their participation.

 Barson’s Greenhouse, 6414 Merriman Road, between Ford & Warren, in Westland, https://www.barsons.com/

 English Gardens, 22650 Ford Road, at Outer Drive, in Dearborn Heights, http://www.englishgardens.com/locations/dearborn-heights-mi